cambiotraining/hpc-intro/05-job_arrays.md

 :::exercise

-Previously, we used the `pi_estimator.R` script to obtain an estimate of the number Pi.
+Previously, we used the `pi_estimator.R` script to obtain a single estimate of the number Pi.
 Since this is done using a stochastic algorithm, we may want to run it several times to get a sense of the error associated with our estimate.

 1. Use _VS Code_ to open the SLURM submission script in `slurm/parallel_estimate_pi.sh`.
-Adjust the `#SBATCH` options, to run the job 10 times using a job array.
+Adjust the `#SBATCH` options (where word "FIXME" appears), to run the job 10 times using a job array.
-1. Launch the job with `sbatch`, monitor its progress and examine the output. <details><summary>Hint</summary> Note that the output of `pi_estimator.R` is now being _appended_ to a text file with `pi_estimator.R >> results/pi_estimates.txt`.
-So the output of all the 100 jobs of the array will be written to this same file, one after the other. </details>
+1. Launch the job with `sbatch`, monitor its progress and examine the output. <details><summary>Hint</summary> Note that the output of `pi_estimator.R` is now being sent to individual text files to the directory `results/pi/`. </details>
+1. Bonus: combine all the output files into a single file.
+Should you run this operation directly on the login node, or submit it as a new job to SLURM?

 <details><summary>Answer</summary>

 **A1.**

-In our script, we need to add `#SBATCH -a 1-10` as one of our options, so that when we submit this scrit to `sbatch`, it will run 100 iterations of it in parallel.
+In our script, we need to add `#SBATCH -a 1-10` as one of our options, so that when we submit this script to `sbatch`, it will run 100 iterations of it in parallel.

+Also, remember to edit SLURM's working directory with your username, at the top of the script in the `#SBATCH -D` option.

 **A2.**